markqvist/Reticulum/docs/source/whatis.rst

 Reticulum allows you to build very wide-area networks with off-the-shelf tools, and offers end-to-end encryption, autoconfiguring cryptographically backed multi-hop transport, efficient addressing, unforgeable packet acknowledgements and more.

-Reticulum is a complete networking stack, and does not use IP or higher layers, although it is easy to utilise IP (with TCP or UDP) as the underlying carrier for Reticulum.
+Reticulum is a complete networking stack, and does not need IP or higher layers, although it is easy to utilise IP (with TCP or UDP) as the underlying carrier for Reticulum.
 It is therefore trivial to tunnel Reticulum over the Internet or private IP networks.
 Reticulum is built directly on cryptographic principles, allowing resilience and stable functionality in open and trustless networks.

 No kernel modules or drivers are required.
 Reticulum runs completely in userland, and can run on practically any system that runs Python 3.
+Reticulum runs well even on small single-board computers like the Pi Zero.

 Current Status